pragatipratishrutiswain/13-Porfolio-Projects/ESPN Cricket Data Analysis (Web as the Data Source)/Readme.md

 - Go to "PROPERTIES", Name the function as - ESPN
 - In the left function name ESPN area, right click, select - New Query -> Blank Query
 - Go to formula bar (*fx*) create a list and write, = {1..3}, press enter
-- Convert the list into a table - go to top left -> Click "To Tale", click Ok
+- Convert the list into a table - go to top left -> Click "To Table", click Ok
 - Change the data type to a text (Right click ABC 123 on column1, select Text)
 - In the Ribbon, go to - Add Column -> Invoke custom function -> New column name = Custom, Function query = ESPN, ps -> Column1
 - Press Ok